crescent-network/crescent/docs/Tutorials/demo/budget_with_farming.md

 Explanation about each field in the JSON file

-- `name`: is the name of the farming plan used for display
+- `name`: is the name of the farming plan used for display.
+It allows duplicate value.
 - `farming_pool_address`: is the faucet address for the plan
 - `termination_address`: is the address that the remaining coins are transferred to when the plan ends
 - `staking_coin_weights`: are the coin weights for the plan.
 The weights must add up to 1